Demostenes777/slcm-crucible/INSTALL.md

 ## Prepare the VM

-Run the pre-deployment.yml playbook with Ansible
+Run the pre-deployment.yml playbook with Ansible.
+This will automate the following steps defined in ...

 TBD